• Mental Health

 Images or Sensors Establish a “Baseline” of Brain Waves

-Discussion of Results & Review of Treatment Options & Recommendations
+Discussion of Results & Review of Treatment Recommendations

-After this initial assessment, a clinician will discuss your results and recommended treatments. using the data collected during the first treatment.
+After the first session, a clinician will discuss your results and recommended treatments using the data collected during the first treatment.
 QEEG (quantitative EEG) results are like a picture of your brain that maps out activity in different regions that may correspond to the issues or problems you’re having.
 The clinician may recommend that you complete a full course of NFB, normally involving 20-40 weekly sessions.1,2,3,5

 You’ll Watch Different Videos, Images, or Be Asked to Try Different Skills